benjaminsnorris/bennorris.org/_posts/2017-02-04-homeschool-path-to-college-sketchnotes.md

 ---
-title: Homeschool Path to College Sketchnotes
+title: "Homeschool Path to College Sketchnotes"
 excerpt: Sketchnotes from a homeschool presentation on helping prepare children in high school for college
 read_time:      false
 category: Gospel Sketcher